Lillian1070/showcase_sql_1/README.md

 Once I have the current dates, I can draft the main query with the required variables and necessary conditions.

+* Variables `amount` and `average_amount` will need further calculations in this case.
+* The `WHERE` clause ensures that only `visited_on` dates from the temp table `T` are included, so only dates with a full 7-day window are considered.
+* Grouping the results by `visited_on` allows the calculations of the sums and averages for each date.

 ```sql
 SELECT
     visited_on,